 Data collection and use in a pandemic must be viewed as one tool amongst many to combat the spread of a disease.
-Contact tracing can minimise the need for other more intrusive or restrictive interventions, such as testing, lockdown or quarantine.
-The however, in order for this benefit to be realised, effective contact tracing requires there to be adequate supplies of tests for anyone who thinks they have been infected by the contagion.
-Lack of quick, reliable testing will render the collection of data redundant.
+Contact tracing can minimise the need for other more intrusive or restrictive interventions, such as testing, lockdown or quarantine.^{308, 309} However, in order for this benefit to be realised, effective contact tracing requires there to be adequate supplies of tests for anyone who thinks they have been infected by the contagion.310 Lack of quick, reliable testing will render the collection of data redundant.
 It is therefore important that the benefits of contact tracing not be oversold or viewed in isolation from other pandemic interventions.
 Even with adequate testing and high user uptake, there is a risk that a data- or digital-based intervention will fail for technical reasons.
 This is especially concerning in the pandemic context as the efficacy of digital apps may not have been extensively trialled before deployment.
 If there is low confidence or uncertainty that a data-based intervention will achieve its proposed benefit, this must be clearly communicated so that informed consent is not undermined.
-To mitigate the risk of ineffective data collection and use, data-based interventions ought to be based on scientific evidence and must be subject to review, as discussed under the section Interventions to improve a pandemic situation above.
+To mitigate the risk of ineffective data collection and use, data-based interventions to improve a pandemic situation above.